Why Seahawks coach Pete Carroll’s compassionate leadership approach could be more important than ever

 “If you think about that our mind has seeds, and we water those seeds based on our thoughts and our actions — one of (Jordan’s) core seeds was borne out of frustration and contempt and a malice towards his competitors,” Gervais said.

 “So there’s a unique suffering to that approach.
 It doesn’t mean that is the only approach by any means.
-Compete to Create would say there is other ways that are built on the seeds of love and compassion and an exploratory approach to life….
+Compete to Create would say there is other ways that are built on the seeds of love and compassion and an exploratory approach to life ….
 Those seeds are the ones we found to be valuable, and we want to show the science and the practice that would support those for the individuals.”

 Carroll, furthermore, believes that finding one’s own purpose can help break down the barriers and divisions that are rampant in our society today.